 Table of Contents

-In its general context, the Devil card represents symbolic bondage or restriction, usually non-consensual, that is holding you in its grip and preventing you from pursuing a healthier, more balanced state of life and being.
-The Devil can often appear in a spread where matters of mental health or abuse of power are at the forefront and is almost a given in readings concerning toxic or downright abusive relationships.
+In its general context, the Devil tarot card represents symbolic bondage or restriction, usually non-consensual, that is holding you in its grip and preventing you from pursuing a healthier, more balanced state of life and being.
+The Devil can often appear in a spread where matters of mental health or abuse of power are at the forefront and is almost a given when dealing with a tarot reading concerning toxic or downright abusive relationships.

-The Devil is a reminder not to give away one’s power too quickly, nor allow others to readily make victims of them.
+The Devil shows up as a reminder not to give away one’s power too quickly, nor allow others to readily make victims of them.
 You and you alone command your life, despite the potential presence of someone who would love to make you think otherwise.
 Devious souls may abound in our world, unfortunately, but the Devil is your calling card to fight fire with fire.

 The Devil is a harbinger of necessary change and transformation, often following a period of unimaginable trauma.
 During these times it’s easy to believe you are in a hopeless situation with neither the strength nor means to see your way out but don’t fall for the illusion!
 You are stronger–and craftier–than you realize.